 It’s the kind of neighborhood where you can walk two blocks from the Westboro Church and rainbow house to the Arby’s on the corner, where you can still see the rainbow colors out the window as you scarf down your roast beef sandwich.

-Visiting the Westboro Baptist Church, the Equality House, and the Transgender House
+Visiting the Equality House and the Transgender House

 The residents of the rainbow house welcome visitors to walk on their property to take pics.
 Go right up on their lawn and snap away, and share your images with the world.
+They even say visitors can take some veggies or pull weeds in their community garden.
 You can read more about their mission at http://plantingpeace.org.

 The house was featured on lots of news reports at the time of its painting.
 Property owners now report that they get about 150 visitors per day.